 2. Games with deeper mechanics

-Games like Ancient battles have introduced a new way for us to see hyper-casual games by combining strategic mechanisms with hyper-casual mechanisms.
+Games like Ancient battles have introduced a new way for us to see hyper-casual games by combining strategic mechanics with hyper-casual mechanics.
 This can be considered as the birth of a new subgenre in the hyper-casual genre.

 Developers will combine various other genres with the hyper-casual one, and they will also try to combine the mid-core game mechanics with hyper-casual.

 Such games will not allow the small mistakes of the user, and therefore the user will be able to enjoy the fun of hyper-casual mechanics in mid-core games.